simp1e666/simp1e666/README.md

 - 👋 Hi, I’m @simp1e666
-- 👀 I’m interested in paly football
+- 👀 I’m interested in play football
-- 🌱 I’m currently learning to how to paly football
+- 🌱 I’m currently learning to how to play football
-- 💞️
 - 📫 How to reach me 2059476338@qq.com

 <!---